phac-nml/biohansel/docs/source/user-docs/usage.rst

     hansel -h
     #This will display the usage statement

-Remember to activate the Conda environment that biohansel is installed into each time you want to run it after opening a new terminal window.
+Remember to activate the Conda environment that biohansel is installed into each time you want to run it after opening a new terminal window or you will find that the `hansel` command does not exist.

 With pip_ from PyPI_
 ---------------------